bellingcat/whisperbox-transcribe/README.md

 ### 2. Configure service

-2. Create an `.env` file from `.env.example` and configure it:
+2. Create an `.env` file from `.env.example` and configure it.
+Refer to comments for available envs and their usage.

- - `API_SECRET`: the API key used to authenticate against the API.
- - `WHISPER_MODEL`: the whisper model size you want to use.
- - `TRAEFIK_DOMAIN`: the domain you want to access the service from.
-Its A records need to point to the host IP.
- - `TRAEFIK_SSLEMAIL`: an email which is used to verify domain ownership before a TLS certificate is issued.

 ### 3. Run service